Email:

-The gear ratio most interesting for truck owners is the ratio between the driveshaft and axels.
-It is controlled by the number of teeth in the ring vs. the pinion.
+The gear ratio most interesting to 4x4 truck owners is the ratio between the driveshaft and axles - the differential gear ratio or axle gear ratio.
+It is controlled by the number of teeth on the ring vs. the pinion.
 A ratio of 4.56 means that as the axle turns one whole circle the driveshaft turns 4.56 circles.
 The higher the number the lower the ratio becomes.

 Chart Gear Ratio